Severance Allowance Rules in Vietnam Explained

 Key Points for Calculation:

-- Average Monthly Salary: Based on the last 6 months of salary before termination.
+- Average Monthly Salary: Based on the six consecutive months preceding the employee’s termination.

 - Years of Service: Total working time minus any periods covered by unemployment insurance.